dougeby/IntuneDocs/intune/education-settings-configure-ios.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 ## Introduction
 [Classroom](https://itunes.apple.com/app/id1085319084) is an app that helps teachers to guide learning, and control student devices in the classroom.
-For example, using the app, a teacher can:
+For example, the app enables teachers to:

 - Open apps on student devices
 - Lock, and unlock the iPad screen